UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/microservices.md

 #### Integrating RPC frameworks natively in C++

 The most performant option for integrating native RPC frameworks with the Unreal Engine is to do so in C++.
-However, there are a number of complexities that must be addressed in order to correctly integrate third-party C++ libraries with the Unreal Engine under Linux which make manual compilation or the use of prebuilt system libraries difficult or impossible.
+However, there are a number of complexities that must be addressed in order to correctly integrate third-party C++ libraries with the Unreal Engine under Linux which make manual compilation or the use of pre-built system libraries difficult or impossible.
 We strongly recommend making use of infrastructure such as the [conan-ue4cli project](https://github.com/adamrehn/conan-ue4cli) to build any third-party C++ libraries in a manner that will ensure the resulting binaries are compatible with the Unreal Engine.

 Existing solutions are available for building Unreal-compatible binaries for the following native RPC frameworks: